 - You possessed a useable amount of the substance

-While this sounds straightforward enough, it’s important to consider that knowledge of the drug is a key aspect of the case.
+While this sounds straightforward enough, it’s essential to consider that knowledge of the drug is a crucial aspect of the case.
 For instance, pretend that a friend asked you to hold a container of her medication in your purse.
 You agree because you believe it is her ulcer medication.

-Later, a cop pulls you over and your purse spills onto the floor.
-He sees the medication, asks what is in the bottle, and you offer it to him explaining that it’s your friend’s ulcer treatment prescription that she asked you to store in your purse.
-He opens the bottle and discovers oxycontin and arrests you.
+Later, a cop pulls you over, and your purse spills onto the floor.
+He sees the medication, asks what is in the bottle, and you offer it to him, explaining that it’s your friend’s ulcer treatment prescription that she asked you to store in your purse.
+He opens the bottle, discovers oxycontin, and arrests you.

-The prosecutor is not likely to be able to prove your guilt because you did know it was a controlled substance and you didn’t know what the substance was.
+The prosecutor is not likely to be able to prove your guilt because you did know it was a controlled substance, and you didn’t know what the substance was.
+A lawyer may establish reasonable doubt of your guilt in this situation.

 What Is Constructive Possession vs Actual Possession?